 (All dates and times are ET.
-See the Moon Phase Calendar for your city/state.)
+See the Almanac’s Moon Phase Calendar for your city/state.)

-Note: This year, full Moons fall on January 31 and on March 1, meaning that February will not have its own full Moon in 2018!
-See our March Moon Guide.
+Note: As stated above, February will not have its own full Moon in 2018.
+See the March Moon Guide.

 Last Quarter: February 7, 10:54 A.M.